 Specifically designed to handle business cases, the CCLD is not available for personal injury cases, mechanics lien actions, or cases involving a choice of court agreement where a party to the agreement is an individual acting primarily for personal, family, or household purposes or where the agreement relates to an individual or collective contract of employment.

 To ensure efficient case management, the CCLD has adopted the following guidelines: (1) assignment of cases to the same judge for all purposes through final disposition, (2) early scheduling conferences after all pleadings have been filed, and (3) firm pretrial and prompt trial dates that will not be continued due to scheduling conflicts with other civil cases.
 The CCLD is designed to be flexible, and cases can move swiftly if desirable to the parties.
 Accordingly, the CCLD has shown a willingness to expedite certain types of disputes—consistent with the practice in the Delaware Court of Chancery.

-Currently, there are four CCLD panel judges: the Honorable Abigail M. LeGrow, the Honorable Mary M. Johnston, the Honorable Eric M. Davis, and the Honorable Paul R. Wallace.
+Currently, there are five CCLD panel judges: the Honorable Eric M. Davis, the Honorable Paul R. Wallace, the Honorable Abigail M. LeGrow, the Honorable Meghan A. Adams, and the Honorable Sheldon K. Rennie.

 Since its inception, the CCLD has become a favored venue for litigating cases involving a wide variety of business disputes, including commercial agreements, insurance coverage disputes, asset purchase agreements, and trade secrets.
 For descriptions of recent CCLD cases, please visit the links below to view Richards, Layton & Finger’s quarterly CCLD updates.